messerli-informatik-ag/code-style/documentation/src/commit-messages.md

 **Good example**: Document Editor: Add copy-pasting feature

 **Bad example**: A position with a parts list can be inserted in your own parts list, which leads to a program crash.
-**Good example**: Catalag: Fix Crash happening in recursive parts list ↵
+**Good example**: Catalog: Fix Crash happening in recursive parts list ↵
 A position which had itself a parts list could wrongly be inserted into a parts list.